Slander Laws NC When Defamation and Slander Constitute a Personal Injury Claim in Charlotte

 Further, you must prove that the slanderous statement was false.
 Some statements may have a mixture of truth and falsehood in them.
 In such cases, you must prove that the false part of the statement directly affected you and caused some kind of harm.
 For example, if you were arrested, and someone revealed this fact to someone, then this is not an untrue statement.
 However, if they state that you were arrested for child abuse, when you were actually arrested for something else entirely, then this statement has an element of truth (you were arrested) and an element of falsehood (you were not arrested for child abuse).

-The Requirements for Proving Slander are Different for Public Figures
+How to File a Slander Lawsuit – Proving Slander is Different for Public Figures

-If you are a public figure, most of your life is open to scrutiny by the public eye.
-Public figures do not have as much protection from slander as private figures.
+Slander laws NC for public figures – If you are a public figure, most of your life is open to scrutiny by the public eye.
+Public figures, according to slander laws in NC do not have as much protection from slander as private figures.
 When a public figure files a claim for slander, he or she must prove all of the above elements that constitute normal slander, but will also have to prove the existence of actual malice.
 This means that a public figure will also have to show that the speaker not only acted recklessly or negligently, but also that the speaker spoke the slanderous statement with an intent to cause harm.

 Since slanderous statements are only spoken statements, it could be difficult to prove that the statement was even made.
 Even if there is proof of the statement, it might be difficult to find the source.
 In our example of being arrested, and finding out that someone spread a false rumor as to the cause of your arrest, you may not know who spoke the lie.

 In such a case, all of the elements needed to prove a case of slander are present, including false statement, actual harm, damage to your reputation, and the existence of a third party.
 However, you do not know who started the rumor, so you don’t know who to file a claim against.
-The attorneys at Ted A. Greve & Associates can help you by investigating the claim and discussing your options.
-Further, working with a compassionate Charlotte, North Carolina personal injury lawyer on your case for slander and defamation of character will ensure that you present the strongest case to recover compensation.
-Call us to schedule your free consultation today.
+The attorneys at Ted A. Greve & Associates are knowledgeable about and have experience with North Carolina personal injury defamation slander laws and can help you by investigating the claim and discussing your options.